aws-samples/terraform-rag-template-using-amazon-bedrock/README.md

 To run this sample, make sure that you have an active AWS account and that you have access to a sufficiently strong IAM role in the Management console and in the CLI.

-Ensure to [enabled model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for the required LLMs in the Amazon Bedrock Console of your AWS account.
+[Enable model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for the required LLMs in the Amazon Bedrock Console of your AWS account.
 The following models are needed for this example:

 * `amazon.titan-embed-text-v2:0`